Boost WordPress Optimization by Removing Abandoned Plugins

 How plugins slow your site

-Plugins run code when a page loads.
+In most WordPress sites, performance issues don’t come from one plugin—they come from 4–5 plugins each adding small delays that stack up.
 Some add scripts and styles to every page.
 Others run slow database queries on each request.
 Some schedule background tasks that run too often.
 Some call outside services and wait for responses.
 Each of these actions adds milliseconds.
 Those milliseconds accumulate across users and pages, which makes a site feel sluggish.

 Many of these same slowdowns also affect the admin dashboard.
 If your WordPress backend feels laggy, review our step-by-step process for speeding up the WordPress admin area.